British Car Brands (manufacturer car companies, logos)

 Rover Logo

 The Rover company appeared in the nineteenth century.
-She made bicycles and motorcycles and then joined the automotive business.
+It produced bicycles and motorcycles before entering the automobile business.
 In the post-war period, its products began to be exported to other countries.
-For example, the Rover P4 model has been recognized as the leader in the European automotive industry.
-Subsequently, the assortment changed several times because the enterprise passed from hand to hand: among its owners at various times were the BMW concern, the Phoenix Consortium holding, the Ford company, and the Indian car manufacturer Tata Motors.
-The disappearance of Rover is a credit to Ford.
-When the brand’s bankruptcy became apparent, the representative of the “big three” tried to get rid of it as soon as possible.
-Tata Motors now owns the brand name and emblem (black trapezoid with the ROVER wordmark and abstract geometric shapes).
+For example, the Rover P4 model was recognized as the leader of the European automobile industry.
+Subsequently, the range changed several times as the company changed hands: among its owners were BMW, Phoenix Consortium Holding, Ford, and the Indian automaker Tata Motors.
+Rover’s disappearance is a testament to Ford’s quality.
+When the brand’s bankruptcy became apparent, the representative of the “big three” sought to dispose of it as quickly as possible.
+The name and emblem are a black trapezoid with the sign “ROVE” and abstract geometric figures.
+Belongs to Tata Motors.

 Morris